sumukhbhat2701/dock-warehouse-management/README.md

 ![alt rschema](https://github.com/sumukhbhat2701/dock-warehouse-management/blob/main/schema.png)

 ### Tech Stack/Dependencies:
-- Python and Flask for backend
+- Python3 and Flask for backend
 - HTML, CSS and Bootstrap(v5.0) for frontend
 - Postgresql as RDBMS server
 - Psycopg2 as database adapter for the Python backend